jbockcet/wv-map/README.md

-wvmap
+wv-map
 =====

-This is an SVG map of West Virginia that leverages Raphael.js
+This is an SVG map of West Virginia that leverages Raphael.js and jQuery.